 io9 is proud to present fiction from Lightspeed Magazine.
-Once a month, we feature a story from Lightspeed’s current issue, and this month’s selection is “Godmeat” by Martin Cahill.
+Once a month, we feature a story from Lightspeed’s current issue, and this month’s selection is “I Sing Against the Silent Sun” by A. Merc Rustad and Ada Hoffman.
 You can read the story below or you can listen to the podcast.

 I Sing Against the Silent Sun